Naderi Throne

-The Naderi Throne (تخت نادری) is a gemmed and enameled throne made during the Qajar era, now kept in the Central Bank of Iran as part of the Iranian National Jewels.
-The throne has no relation to Nader Shah: the name derives from the word nader meaning "rare" or "unique" in the Persian language.
+The Naderi Throne (تخت نادری) is a gemmed and enameled throne of Iran made during the early Qajar era.
+It is now kept as a part of the Iranian National Jewels in the Treasury of National Jewels at the Central Bank of Iran.
+The throne has no relation to Nader Shah; the name derives from the word nader meaning "rare" or "unique" in the Persian language.

 History

-The throne was made by the order of Fat'h-Ali Shah Qajar (1772–1834) and is seen in paintings of his era.
-Unlike the platform-like Sun Throne, the Naderi Throne has the appearance of a chair.
+The throne was made by the order of Fat'h-Ali Shah Qajar and is seen in paintings of his era.
+Unlike the platform-like Sun Throne and Marble Throne, the Naderi Throne has the appearance of a chair.